First Baptist Academy of Kamloops: School of Rhetoric

 So the Bible links our understanding of the Word with our capacity to speak well.
 Christian Education and private Christian schools shouldn't be simply about knowing the truth, but about winsomely employing that truth in such a way as to persuade and influence others toward what is beautiful, wise, and true.

 Christians aren't the only ones who veiw education this way.
 Quintillian saw as the aim of education, ‘The good man speaking well,' and we think that means answering ‘Yes' to both of those questions above.
 That will be our goal for our secondary students in the School of Rhetoric.
-Although we are still several years away from establishing the secondary School of Rhetoric, we desire these things for our students when they one day matriculate into the School of Rhetoric.
+We desire these things for our students when they matriculate into the School of Rhetoric.
 When they speak well, they will find themselves in positions of leadership in any endeavor, whether it is in the sciences, the humanities, business, politics, or the arts.

 What will this look like at First Baptist Classical Academy?